balajeetm/balajeetm.github.io/_posts/2017-03-18-pristine-logical-brain.markdown

 <hr>

 So everything we learn out there, we learn through feelings, because feelings are the only means of authentic feedback to the brain.
 And feedback is the only means of making or breaking the patterns of the brain.
 And it is through these patterns we learn, adapt, optimise and evolve.<br>
-This is the reason **hands on experience** is extremely important to build expertise in any field.
+This is the reason, **hands on experience** is extremely important to build expertise in any field.
 Our factual knowledge only complements our hands-on efforts.
 Factual data in fact, only helps us learn faster from the actions, and aids us in taking the right ones.<br>
 It is for the same reason, many a times, people with practical knowledge and exposure are much better at doing a task, than people with just a degree or a certification.<br>

 If that statement is still sticky, think about how we all learnt to bicycle.<br>